microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![Log the Bug](images/log-bug.png)

-    {% include note.html content= "All the pages visited, notes, screenshots and other information from the test session is included as details for the Bug, so you don't have to add these details manually.
+    {% include note.html content= "All the visited pages, added notes, screenshots and other information from the test session is included as details for the Bug, so you do not have to add these details manually.
 You also should see a button next to the title box reading **0 Similar**.
-VSTS checks to see if there are bugs already logged with similar titles, therefore minimizing duplicate bugs being logged." %}
+VSTS checks to see if there are bugs already logged with similar titles to minimize logging of duplicate bugs." %}

 1. Once the bug has been created, click the Stop button in the Test Extension toolbar to end the test session.

 1. Navigate to your VSTS team project.
 Click Work to navigate to the Work Hub.
-In the toolbar, enter **driver** into the Search Work Items box and press enter or click the magnifying glass icon.
+In the toolbar, enter **driver** into the Search Work Items box and press enter or click the search icon.

     ![Search for the Bug](images/search-bug.png)

 1. You should see the Bug that you logged.
-Take a moment to look at the Repro Steps.
+Take a moment to review the Repro Steps.

     ![Bug details](images/bug-details.png)